Top 10 Wildlife Sanctuaries in Andhra Pradesh You Must Visit

 Best Time to Visit

-The period from September to February is ideal, with pleasant weather and lush green landscapes following the monsoon season.
+The period from September to February is ideal, as the post-monsoon greenery enhances the sanctuary’s beauty.

 Also Read: Top 10 Wildlife Sanctuaries in India – Updated List in 2025